CSCfi/openshift-jumphost-example/README.md

 source project_xxxxxxx
 ```

 Also, there will be a need to ssh to the newly created instances during the playbook.
-Copy the key public and private key in `files` folder and add the private key with this command:
+Create a folder `files` and copy the key public and private key in this folder and add the private key with this command:
 ```sh
 ssh-add files/id_rsa
 ```
 For this template, you can create a new pair of keys.
 Just remember to upload it in your cPouta project.

-In the folder `keys`, add all the public keys you want to authorize to connect to the different hosts.
+Create a folder `keys`, add all the public keys you want to authorize to connect to the different hosts.
-It must be in the format `xxx.keys`
+The format of the files must be like `xxx.keys`
 During the playbook, it will read those files and add the public keys to the `authorized_keys` file of the different hosts.